 Platform capitalism, digital technology and the future of work

-- Listen to Part 1 of this series: Artificial intelligence, robots and the future of work
+- Listen to Part 1: Artificial intelligence, robots and the future of work

-- Listen to Part 3 of this series: Less work and more leisure: Utopian visions and the future of work
+- Listen to Part 3: Less work and more leisure: Utopian visions and the future of work

 Guests in the series:

 - Martin Ford, Silicon Valley Entrepreneur and author of Rise Of the Robots: Technology and the Threat of a Jobless Future.

 - Nick Srnicek, Lecturer at King's College in London, England.
 Author of Platform Capitalism and co-author of Inventing the Future.

 - Robert McChesney, Professor in the Department of Communication at the University of Illinois, and co-author of People Get Ready: The Fight Against a Jobless Economy and a Citizenless Democracy.